Citation, DOI, disclosures and article data

 Appendiceal mucoceles occur when obstruction of the appendiceal lumen causes mucus to accumulate and progressively distend the appendix.
 The term describes an imaging appearance rather than a pathological entity.
 The underlying causes lie on a spectrum between benign obstruction with retention cyst and malignant obstruction due to invasive mucinous adenocarcinoma.

 The reported prevalence at appendectomy is 0.2-0.3%.
 They are thought to typically present in middle-aged individuals, particularly considering the epidemiology of the mucinous neoplasms.
 Though carcinoid tumor is the most common primary appendiceal neoplasm in surgical pathology series, mucoceles due to neoplasms are the most common appendiceal tumors detected on imaging 7.

 The term mucocele is simply a macroscopic description of an appendix that is grossly distended by mucus 7,12.
-They may be caused by either benign or malignant lesions, categorized into four histologic types:
+They may be caused by either benign or malignant lesions, categorized by Peritoneal Surface Oncology Group International (PSOGI) in 2012 into the following types:

-- mucus retention cyst (due to obstruction most commonly by a faecolith)
+mucus retention cyst due to obstruction (most commonly by a fecolith or appendicolith)

 It can be characterized by a right iliac fossa mass with peripheral calcifications 12.

 If a contrast examination is performed, there is usually non-filling or partial-filling of the appendix.
 Where there is a large mucocele, the associated mass effect can cause the indentation or lateral displacement of the cecum.

 Typically cystic mass with variable internal echogenicity 8.
 The presence of an "onion sign" (sonographic layering within a cystic mass) is considered a highly suggestive feature 2,6.
 Acoustic shadowing may be present due to the mural calcifications 12.